ZipingXu/zipingxu.github.io/_pages/about.md

 **Research Interests.** My primary research interests lie in the theory and practice in developing sequential decision-making approach for **digital and mobile health**.
 My works include designing *sample-efficient online learning* methods, *statistical inference* methods for adaptively collected data, and *transfer/multitask learning* approaches to address the continual nature of health applications.

-**I am on the 2024-2025 academic job market and would be happy to discuss any opportunities!**
+**I am on the 2024-2025 academic job market and would be happy to discuss any opportunities!
+Find my lastest [CV](../assets/CV/CV.pdf) here.**